iPhone 14 Pro & Pro Max review: The 48-megapixel camera is legit

-Since I’m coming from an iPhone 12 Pro to the 14 Pro, I am seeing much longer battery life for mixed usage.
-This is a combination of two things: 1) the battery health on my iPhone 12 Pro is now at 80 percent after two years of heavy daily use and 2) the iPhone 14 Pro has a larger physical battery.
+Since I’m coming from an iPhone 12 Pro to the 14 Pro, I see a much longer battery life for mixed usage.
+This is a combination of two things: 1) the battery health on my iPhone 12 Pro is now at 80 percent after two years of heavy daily use, and 2) the iPhone 14 Pro has a larger physical battery.

-Despite adding all sorts of features like the Dynamic Island, always-on display, and a larger main camera sensor, the iPhone 14 Pros still get all-day battery life.
-As with past pro iPhones, the iPhone 14 Pro easily lasts a full day and the 14 Pro Max can make it 1-2 days depending on usage.
-I've been seeing about 6-7 hours of screen on time with the iPhone 14 Pro whereas I only got around 3-4 hours on my aging iPhone 12 Pro.
-Older iPhone owners are gonna be blown away by the iPhone 14 Pros' long-lasting battery; iPhone 13 Pro users not so much.
+Despite adding all sorts of features like the Dynamic Island, an always-on display, and a larger main camera sensor, the iPhone 14 Pros still get all-day battery life.
+As with past pro iPhones, the iPhone 14 Pro easily lasts a full day, and the 14 Pro Max can make it 1-2 days, depending on usage.
+I’ve been seeing about 6-7 hours of screen on time with the iPhone 14 Pro whereas I only got around 3-4 hours on my aging iPhone 12 Pro.
+Older iPhone owners will be blown away by the iPhone 14 Pros’ long-lasting battery; iPhone 13 Pro users not so much.

 iPhone cameras get more complex every year.
 There is a lot to digest for the iPhone 14 Pro camera.
 Maybe too much for the layperson.
-But you're reading Input, so you like getting nerdy.
-So let's get really nerdy.
+But you’re reading this, so you like getting nerdy.
+So let’s get nerdy.

 Here are the cameras the iPhone 14 Pro and 14 Pro Max are working with: